Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 So I didn't know.

-So they were all like young women?
+So they were all, like, young women.

-So that's 17, she's quite a big baby.
+So at 17, she's quite a big baby.

 She's a massive baby.

-You can almost say she's like a,
+You could almost say she's like a, she's probably like a young, like adult.

 I'm not a baby.